Kaiwhakapaipai Uhinga Waka

 - sewing work.

-Upholsterers need to have steady hands and good hand-eye co-ordination.
+Upholsterers need to have steady hands and good hand-eye co-ordination as they work with sharp tools.

 Find out more about training